 The diagnostic approach typically includes imaging, CSF examination, serological testing, skin testing, urine testing, and histological study of involved extra neural tissues.

-In a series of 62 cases the most common abnormal brain imaging was found to be hydrocephalus (52%), basilar meningitis (47%), and cerebral infarction (39%).
+In a series of 62 cases, the most common abnormal brain imaging was hydrocephalus (52%), basilar meningitis (47%), and cerebral infarction (39%).
 Development of hydrocephalus or hydrocephalus in combination with cerebral infarction is suggestive of higher morbidity and mortality rates (06).
-In another series of 23 cases, when MR angiography was performed, 30% had irregularities in intracranial vessels (71).
-Intracranial vasospasm can occur secondary to vasculitis or subacute fibrotic changes, which can be evaluated by transcranial doppler ultrasound or conventional angiography (56).
+In another series of 23 cases, when MR angiography was performed, 30% had irregularities in intracranial vessels (72).
+Intracranial vasospasm can occur secondary to vasculitis or subacute fibrotic changes, which can be evaluated by transcranial doppler ultrasound or conventional angiography (57).

 The most common abnormal spinal imaging noted in a series of 41 cases was leptomeningeal enhancement, adhesive arachnoiditis (most frequently in lumbar regions), and osteomyelitis or discitis, which may resemble tuberculous or pyogenic infection.
 Less common manifestations were cord edema and syrinx, both of which were seen equally in the cervical and thoracic regions.
 Skip lesions were common, indicating the need for imaging of the entire neuroaxis (29).

 When intracranial abnormalities were present, 86% had concomitant spinal abnormalities (72).

 Chest x-ray and other imaging.
 Nearly 90% of the patients with coccidioidal meningitis have abnormal chest radiographs.
 The lesions include unilateral or bilateral infiltrates, miliary patterns, thin-walled cavities, old granulomatous lesions, pleural effusions, and hilar adenopathy.
 Bone scans and bone surveys may show foci of osteomyelitis.